 These files are now added inside your local repository, and are enough for you to start adding content to you website!
 Vamonos!

-1 Don’t trust me, or yourself, check with
+1 Don’t trust me, or yourself, check with Finder

 or Windows explorer